spring-jdbc-crud/simplejdbcmapper/README.md

 ## BLOB CLOB mapping

 1. Binary large object database columns should be mapped to java type byte[].
 No other java type is supported.
-The 'sqlType' attribute of the @Column annotation with the following values are considered are considered as Binary Large Objects by SimpleJdbcMapper: Types.BLOB, Types.ARRAY, Types.LONGVARBINARY, Types.VARBINARY.
+The 'sqlType' attribute of the @Column annotation with the following values are considered as Binary Large Objects by SimpleJdbcMapper: Types.BLOB, Types.ARRAY, Types.LONGVARBINARY, Types.VARBINARY.
 Use the pertinent sql type for your database.

 2. Character large object database columns should be mapped to java types String or other CharSequence or char[].
 No other java types are supported.
 The 'sqlType' attribute of the @Column annotation with the following values are considered as Character Large Objects by SimpeJdbcMapper.
 Types.CLOB, Types.NCLOB,, Types.LONGVARCHAR, Types.LONGNVARCHAR.